Beinghash/E-commerce-Furniture-Dataset-2024/README.md

 This project explores and analyzes a dataset of furniture products scraped from AliExpress.
 The objective is to **predict the number of units sold** based on product attributes like price, title, and shipping tags using regression models.

-This is the **first project** in our ongoing **Data Analysis series**, where each project will build on analytical thinking, modeling, and business understanding, lets dive into it
+This is the first project in our ongoing **Data Analysis series**, where each project will build on analytical thinking, modeling, and business understanding
 ---

 ## 📌 Project Objective